liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. convict somebody of a crime
 1. my mom cooks extremely well
 1. let me explain this, I wanna make sure it's clear for you
-1. this epxression is something that we use as native English speakers on a regular basis
 1. trepidation
 1. epidemic means excessively prevalent or excessively happening often over a large area at a particular time
 1. a great epidemic burst forth in that area